cosmos/cosmos/whitepaper.md

 GnuClear shards run arbitrary application logic, defined at the beginning of the shard's life, and potentially updated over time by governance.
-Such flexibility allows GnuClear shards to act as pegs to other cryptocurrencies, like Ethereum or Bitcoin, but it also permits "forks" of those blockchains, utilizing the same codebase but a different validator set and history.
+Such flexibility allows GnuClear shards to act as pegs to other cryptocurrencies, like Ethereum or Bitcoin, but it also permits derlivatives of those blockchains, utilizing the same codebase but a different validator set and history.
 This allows many existing cryptocurrency frameworks, such as that of Ethereum, ZCash, Bitcoin, CryptoNote, and so on to be used with a higher performance consensus engine on a common network, openning tremendous opportunity for interoperability across platforms.
 Furthermore, as a multi-asset blockchain, a single transaction may contain multiple inputs and outputs, where each input can be any token type, enabling GnuClear to serve directly as a platform for decentralized exchange, though orders are assumed to be matched via other platforms.
-Alternatively, a shard can serve as an exchange, including hosting the orderbook, openning up new business opportunities for blockchain backed exchanges, which may themselves trade liquidity over the GnuClear network.
+Alternatively, a shard can serve as a fault-tolerant exchange, including hosting the orderbook, openning up new business opportunities for blockchain backed exchanges, which may themselves trade liquidity over the GnuClear network.

 Shards can also serve as blockchain-backed versions of enterprise and government systems, where pieces of a particular service, traditionally run by an